cloudrainstar/efai_clock/README.md

 - detects "onleave" icon, but cannot identify the hours of leave
 - does not detect any other types of special attendance arrangements (e.g. business trips)
 - hard coded 8am to 5pm schedule with 07:15 reminder clockin and 17:00 reminder clockout
+- note: a random delay of 30 minutes is added, so your auto clockin will be from 07:15 to 07:45, while your clockout will be from 17:00 to 17:30